 Computer Integrated Machining

-Students in the Machine Tool and Computer-Aided Manufacturing program will spend considerable time in the study and actual operation of industrial equipment and tools to develop skills used by tool and die making companies and production and manufacturing facilities.
+Students in the Computer Integrated Machining program will spend considerable time in the study and actual operation of industrial equipment and tools to develop skills used by tool and die making companies and production and manufacturing facilities.
 This includes

 This program prepares students to enter the workforce fields of CNC, CAM, tool making, mold making, machine tool operating, quality control, industrial sales, and production or manufacturing.
 High school prerequisites for this program are Algebra I & II, and a GPA of at least 2.5.